-Of all the paper formally filed in a law firm, 57 percent is a printout from the firm’s electronic file in the document management system (DMS).* And that bloated paper matter file would grow another 39 percent if you gathered up all the other DMS-printed paper that is scattered around the firm, on lawyers’ desks, in secretaries’ workstations, and in hallway boxes.
+In DocSolid’s 2016 IG-Records Survey, it was found that 57% of a firm’s formally-filed paper documents were printed directly from the firm’s own paperless document management system.
+That percentage would grow another 39% if you gathered up all the other DMS-printed paper that is scattered around the firm — on lawyers’ desks, in secretary workstations, and in hallway boxes.

 To start, we print because many attorneys like to work with paper.
 That is why almost all law firms still run enormous paper filing operations.
-We keep filing, refiling, moving and storing DMS-printed paper documents because the filing staff, and even the attorney, aren’t sure if the corresponding electronic version is in the DMS — and the paper is filed, and the print-file-store-archive cycle continues.
+We keep filing, refiling, moving, and storing DMS-printed paper documents because the filing staff, and even the attorney, aren’t sure if the corresponding electronic version is in the DMS.
+The paper is filed, and the print-file-store-archive cycle continues.

 To read the full article as seen in Legal Management Magazine, click here.